Least Volume Analysis

-Hence the claim is proved. \end{proof} \begin{remark} The subtraction in Eqn.~\ref{eq:ind_rec} is a generalization of the case where the PCA model’s number of components is set smaller than the data covariance’s rank $r$.
+Then $\mathcal{R}_D(P)$\textemdash the \emph{explained reconstruction} of latent dimensions in $P$ \wrt metric $D$\textemdash can be defined as $\mathcal{R}_D(P) = \mathcal{E}_D(P) / \mathcal{E}_D(\Omega)$.
+In later experiments we shall use $L_2$ error as $D$ to verify the importance ordering effect (see \S\ref{sec:img_exp}). \begin{remark} The subtraction in Eqn.~\ref{eq:ind_rec} is a generalization of the case where the PCA model’s number of components is set smaller than the data covariance’s rank $r$.
 In this case, the PCA model—as a linear AE—will inevitably have a reconstruction error $\epsilon$ even if no latent dimension is pruned.
-Yet we may regard this inherent error $\epsilon = \mathbb{E}[\|\tilde{x}_I - x\|_2^2]$ as the result of implicitly pruning a fixed collection $I$ of additional $r-n$ latent dimensions required for perfect reconstruction.
-Then $\lambda_i$ in (\ref{eqn:lamb}) can instead be explicitly expressed as $\lambda_i = \mathbb{E}[\|\tilde{x}_{\{i\}\cup I} - x\|_2^2] - \epsilon$ to accommodate this implicit pruning.
+Yet we may regard this inherent error $\epsilon = \E[\|\tilde{x}_I - x\|_2^2]$ as the result of implicitly pruning a fixed collection $I$ of additional $r-n$ latent dimensions required for perfect reconstruction.
+Then $\lambda_i$ in (\ref{eqn:lamb}) can instead be explicitly expressed as $\lambda_i = \E[\|\tilde{x}_{\{i\}\cup I} - x\|_2^2] - \epsilon$ to accommodate this implicit pruning.
 Therefore the induced reconstruction error $\mathcal{E}_{\|\cdot\|_2^2}(\{i\})$ is actually the change in reconstruction error before and after pruning $i$ (with the inherent reconstruction error $\epsilon$ taken into account).
-The one in Eqn.~\ref{eq:ind_rec} is thus a generalization of this, using the change in reconstruction error to indicate each dimension's importance.
+The one in Eqn.~\ref{eq:ind_rec} is thus a generalization of this, using the change in reconstruction error to indicate each dimension's importance. \end{remark}